Hennns/Thesis/README.md

 Enter number of agents to add in the top-left box, then hit return to create them agents will only be created in selected markets

-click start to begin (can also press g) click pause to stop (can also press p) click inside a market to select it.
+click start to begin (can also press p) click pause to stop (can also press p) click inside a market to select it.